-Applicants must submit a statement describing their theology and philosophy of worship.
+- Applicants must submit a statement describing their theology and philosophy of worship. - Applicants must submit one letter of recommendation.

 FULL ACCEPTANCE

 Students who are fully accepted into the university have met all the general and additional admission requirements stated above.